 However, when you are editing a template using the Thrive Theme Builder Editor, you can also modify the theme colors from here, not just from the Thrive Theme Builder Dashboard.

 Access the Central Style Panel

 Click on the brush icon from the right sidebar in order to access the “Central Style Panel”:

 Once you access it, you will notice that the “Style Editor” opens:

 There are two main sections here: “Master Template Colors” and “Other Template Colors”:

 The "Master Template Colors" are the main colors that are used in the template.
 You can easily customize them.
 To do that, you first have to select the color that you want to modify.
 For that, click on the field with the colors:

-This will open a small sub menu, where you can choose the color pallete that you want to modify:
+This will open a small sub-menu, where you can choose the color palette that you want to modify:

 The color palette's "Main Accent" color will appear with the name and a preview right below the field:

 Now, in order to change the color, click on the box next to the name, or directly on the name: